cfsamson/azure-jwt/README.md

 ## Todo
 - [ ] Use alcoholic_jwk as basis for parsing and validating tokens and keys
+- [ ] Avoid leaking `jsonwebtoken::Validation` and provide a layer between so we don't depend on it's API.

 [link1]: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens
 [link2]: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal